Benjamin Prichard’s (Prichard’s Distillery)

 They were reportedly planning to relocate production to ‘Fontanel Mansion & Farm’ which is located at 4225 Whites Creek Pike, Whites Creek, Nashville, Tennessee.
 At this time, Prichard’s Distillery continues to operate at their Kelso location.

 Collier and McKeel Distillery was established in 2010.

 The distillery uses a 570 gallon hand-hammered copper pot still which was made by Vendome Copper and Brass of Louisville, Kentucky.
 The whiskey is mellowed through sugar maple charcoal and matured in small sized barrels.

 Collier and McKeel Distillery produces vodka and whiskey.
 Their product ranges includes:

 - Collier and McKeel Tennessee Whiskey (80 Proof/40% ABV)

 - Collier and McKeel White Dog (120 Proof/60% ABV, unaged)

 - Collier and McKeel Fiery Gizzard Cinnamon Flavored Whiskey

-The distillery is located at 1200 Clinton Street, Nashville, Tennessee, 37212.
+The distillery is located in Nashville, Tennessee.
 The distillery is housed in the Marathon Motorworks Village.
-Built in the late 1800′s, the building was formerly used as a production facility for the Marathon automobile.
+Built in the late 1800’s, the building was formerly used as a production facility for the Marathon automobile.